Not My Job: Singer Trisha Yearwood Gets Quizzed On Unhappy Couples

 (LAUGHTER)

 KURTIS: Well, she's still a winner.
-You got 2 out of 3.
+You got two out of three.

 POUNDSTONE: There you go.